WWII Most Wanted Art™

 — Randolph J. Deaton IV, Supervisory Special Agent, Art Crime Program Manager, FBI

-The deck of cards are currently available for order online at the Monuments Men and Women Foundation store, in Europe at playingcardshop.eu, and in person at The National WWII Museum, Nelson-Atkins Museum of Art, Cincinnati Art Museum, Toledo Museum of Art, Birmingham Museum of Art, Dallas Holocaust and Human Rights Museum, Pritzker Military Museum in Chicago, Skirball Cultural Center in Los Angeles, Kimbell Art Museum in Fort Worth, TX, and the prestigious Scuderie del Quirinale in Rome, Italy.
+The deck of cards are currently available for order online at the Monuments Men and Women Foundation store, in Europe at playingcardshop.eu, and in person at The National WWII Museum, Philadelphia Museum of Art, Nelson-Atkins Museum of Art, Cincinnati Art Museum, Toledo Museum of Art, Birmingham Museum of Art, Dallas Holocaust and Human Rights Museum, Pritzker Military Museum in Chicago, Skirball Cultural Center in Los Angeles, The MacArthur Memorial in Norfolk, VA, George Bush Museum Store in College Station, TX, Kimbell Art Museum in Fort Worth, TX, the prestigious Scuderie del Quirinale in Rome, Italy and the Château de La Roche-Guyon in France.

 For more information on the history of each individual work of art that makes up WWII MOST WANTED ART™ playing cards, visit monumentsmenandwomenfnd.org/wwii-most-wanted.